 2.3.2.
 Impact on Supply – Demand

 Chapter 3.
-South Korea Transportation as a Services Market Segmentation – Competition Scenario
+South Korea Transportation as a Services Market – Competition Scenario

 3.1.
 Market Share Analysis